-In 2022, K2 completed a geochemical and geophysical program on the Si2 project outlining a region of strong mercury anomalism coincident with surface alteration.
+During the year ended December 31, 2022, K2 completed a geochemical and geophysical program on the Si2 project outlining a region of strong mercury anomalism coincident with surface alteration.
 Induced Polarization and ELF surveys define a number of prospective structural targets that will be the focus of a 2023 drill program.